leilawren/sway-wm/README.md

 Important for not getting really annoyed using sway.
 Read at least the frist paragraph of this wiki entry and install the following. https://wiki.archlinux.org/title/XDG_Desktop_Portal sudo pacman -S xdg-desktop-portal-wlr

+# dunst
+YOU NEED THIS, SILLY
+- sudo pacman -S install dunst
+- start in sway config file with line
+- exec dunst